yhsure/blog/content/posts/conversations-on-relationships.md

 Are you glad it happened?
 The relationship as a whole?

 *Of course.
-I appreciate the part of our life we spent together and I don't regret every decision we made it try.
+I appreciate the part of our life we spent together and I don't regret every decision we made to try.
 I think we lived it very fully throughout, even in the last moments.
-We are both people who don't half-ass things and I know that as soon as we felt like we couldn't put our full-selves in it, it was better to leave it in a good place than to drag a slow and resentful end out of it.*
+We are both people who don't half-ass things and I know that as soon as we felt like we couldn't put our full selves in it, it was better to leave it in a good place than to drag a slow and resentful end out of it.*

 Mm.